 By Karla Arboleda

-North Carolina State University (NCSU) and the North Carolina Department of Agriculture & Consumer Services are working to update research stations with new technology.
+North Carolina State University (NC State) and the North Carolina Department of Agriculture & Consumer Services are working to update research stations with new technology.

 Together, the two institutions will improve technology in 18 research stations across the state.
-Jason Ward, an assistant professor in the biological and agricultural engineering department at NCSU, talked about the motivation for modernization.
+Jason Ward, an assistant professor in the biological and agricultural engineering department at NC State, talked about the motivation for modernization.

 “Technology is just becoming one of the languages that producers in production agriculture have to speak,” Ward said.
 He added that growers will be interfacing with these technology tools and need to be able to implement them in their operations.

 Some of the advanced technologies growers and researchers will interact with is due to new fiber internet service that will support faster systems from the fields to the buildings.
 At the Cherry Research Station in Goldsboro, North Carolina, Ward demonstrated the use of a precision planter for growers to learn more about what will be available to them.